 - Grass on the Wayside (道草.
 Michikusa.
 1915)

-And many more, which were also translated into different languages.
+and many more, which have been translated into several languages.

-‘Sanshirô’ is a vivid and interesting novel with strong references to the historical background.
-I read a copy of Penguin Classics with an introduction by Murakami Haruki and Jay Rubin, which makes it easy to understand the historical circumstances and gain insights into Natsume Sôseki’s work.
-‘Sanshirô’ is a classic Japanese novel, which I liked very much.
+“Sanshirô” is a vivid and interesting novel with strong references to the historical background.
+The version of Penguin Classics with an introduction by Murakami Haruki and Jay Rubin makes it easy to understand the historical circumstances and to gain insights into Natsume Sôseki’s work.
+“Sanshirô” is an adorable classic Japanese novel.

 夏目 漱石. 三四郎.
 1908.